skabbio1976/osupgrader-gui/README.md

 # OSUpgrader GUI

-Ett automatiserat verktyg för att uppgradera Windows Server 2016/2019 till Windows Server 2022 Datacenter via VMware vCenter/vSphere.
+An automated tool for upgrading Windows Server 2016/2019 to Windows Server 2022 Datacenter via VMware vCenter/vSphere.

+> **Origin Story**: This tool was created to help IT operations teams facing the challenge of upgrading 1000+ Windows Servers before year-end.
+What started as an internal solution became popular among other teams facing the same problem.
+Now it's an open-source contribution to help operations teams worldwide! 🚀

-## Översikt
+## Overview

-OSUpgrader GUI är en Fyne-baserad grafisk applikation som gör det enkelt att uppgradera flera Windows Server-VMs samtidigt via en intuitiv användargränssnitt.
+OSUpgrader GUI is a Fyne-based graphical application that makes it easy to upgrade multiple Windows Server VMs simultaneously through an intuitive user interface.

 ## Funktioner